 Once you have the go-ahead (and have read the instructions to know what you’re doing), there’s a terrific digital user interface on the 4X which helps you select one of five strength settings (starting low is a good idea) and counts the number of laser pulses you’ve administered during the session (the instructions explain the proper number of pulses required for each area).

 Cordless and Ergonomic

-We like that the Tria machine operates cordlessly and is ergonomically designed to be maneuvered easily.
+We like that the Tria machine operates cordlessly and is ergonomically designed.
 The size of the laser head is more of a mixed bag; it’s small so it can be used to accurately target areas like the bikini line, but that also means it takes longer to work on larger areas like the leg.

 Finite Number of Flashes – No Replacement Cartridge

-With a capacity of 90,000 flashes the Tria should last at least a few years, but after that you’ll need to purchase a new unit.
-On the other hand, the average laser cartridge only provides about 1000-5000 flashes, so you’d have to buy as many as 90 cartridges for that machine (at around $25 each) to match the reserve of the 4X.
+With a capacity of 90,000 flashes the Tria should last at least a few years, but after that, you’ll need to purchase a new unit.
+On the other hand, the average laser cartridge (for machines other than the Tria) only provides about 1000-5000 flashes, so you’d have to buy as many as 90 cartridges for those machines to match the price of the Tria 4X.

 How Good Is the Hair Removal With the Tria 4X?

 The one thing we haven’t mentioned yet are results, and this machine provides them.
-In the first few weeks there should be small signs that the treatments are working; in 2-3 months the areas that have been treated will be much less dense than they used to be as hair re-growth is lessened and the hair that does re-grow is lighter; after that the treated follicles should stop growing new hair completely, only requiring touchups from that point forward.
+In the first few weeks there should be small signs that the treatments are working; in 2-3 months the areas that have been treated will be much less dense than they used to be as hair re-growth is lessened and the hair that does re-grow is lighter; after that the treated follicles should stop growing new hair completely, only requiring touchups and some maintenance from that point forward.

 Quite simply, the 4X does exactly what it’s supposed to do, effectively removing hair for the long term at a price way below the cost of professional treatments and better than the competition – probably because this machine really does use laser light rather than IPL technology.